OpenWebAdvocacy/website/src/posts/is-it-worth-killing-mozilla-to-shave-off-less-than-1-percent-from-googles-market-share.md

 Given these dynamics, it is unlikely Microsoft would engage in a major bidding war to secure a deal with Mozilla, especially without Google driving prices up.
 Crucially, the bargaining power would lie with Microsoft, not Mozilla.
 After all, Microsoft and Bing are at no risk of bankruptcy were a deal to fall through.

+One way to estimate the potential value of a Microsoft-Mozilla search deal is by looking at the ratio of market shares.
+Microsoft was willing to pay around $4 billion per year to be the default search engine for approximately 33.5% of the U.S. search market (68% impacted by Apple deal × 50% Apple Devices U.S. Search Share).
+Applying the same ratio, Mozilla’s less than 1.15% share would translate to roughly $130 million per year (4000 ÷ 33.5 × 1.15).

+However, even this figure likely overstates the real value.
+It's highly improbable that Microsoft would offer Mozilla a 90% revenue share, they offered Apple.
+A more realistic offer would likely resemble the 36% rate that Google agreed upon with Apple.

+Finally this 1.15% figure includes all small browsers, not just Mozilla.

-Realistically, this suggests **any deal Microsoft might offer Mozilla would fall between $40 million and $130 million annually**, with $130 million being an unrealistic upper bound, assuming a highly unlikely 90% revenue share rate similar to their offer to Apple.
-A much more plausible figure would be closer to $40 million a year.
+Taking that into account, **any search deal Microsoft might offer Mozilla would realistically fall between $40 million and $130 million per year**, with the upper bound being unlikely.
+A more plausible figure would be closer to $40 million annually.

 ## Could Mozilla Simply Spend Less?